 Pennsylvania Lottery players won't be able to buy Powerball or Mega Millions tickets on Tuesday.
 Here's why

-PITTSBURGH (KDKA) -- Buy your tickets ahead of time if you're a lottery ticket player in Pennsylvania.
-With $645 million on the line for the Powerball and $875 million for the Mega Millions, you'll want to buy your tickets Monday.
+PITTSBURGH (KDKA) -- With $645 million on the line for the Powerball and $875 million for the Mega Millions, you won't be able to buy lottery tickets in Pennsylvania today.

 Lottery sales terminals won't be working in Pennsylvania on Tuesday, March 19 because of upgrades to the system and portals.
 The Pennsylvania Lottery said it's all because the lottery is modernizing its system.